dmrazzy/documentation/docs/setup/deploymentnew/v3-installation/1.2.0.2/pre-requisites.md

 * One valid wildcard ssl certificate related to domain used for accessing Mosip cluster, this needs to be stored inside the nginx server VM for mosip cluster.
 In above e.g.: \*.sandbox.xyz.net is the similar example domain.

 ## Personal computer requirements
+> Note: In case unfamiliar with below mentioned tools and trying deployment from personel computer having Windows OS, suggestion is to use WSL for easy proceedings.

 * [git](https://github.com/git-guides/install-git) - version >= 2.25.1.
 * [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)- any client version above 1.19